Abbasmo72/Crypto-Tracker/README.md

 </details>
 <hr>

-2. [Bitcoin Analyzer lost one week](CryptoTracker/BitcoinAnalyzer_lost_one_week.py): This Python script retrieves Bitcoin price data for the past week using the CoinGecko API.
-3. It then extracts the price values and timestamps from the API response, converting the timestamps to a readable date format.
-4. Finally, it uses matplotlib to plot a line graph showing the Bitcoin price trends over the last seven days.
+2. [Bitcoin Analyzer lost one week](CryptoTracker/BitcoinAnalyzer_lost_one_week.py): This Python script retrieves Bitcoin price data for the past week using the CoinGecko API.It then extracts the price values and timestamps from the API response, converting the timestamps to a readable date format.Finally, it uses matplotlib to plot a line graph showing the Bitcoin price trends over the last seven days.

 <details>
 <summary>Python Aode Analysis</summary>